TritonDataCenter/sdc-cnapi/docs/index.md

 busy servers. `min-owner` makes the allocator much more aggressive about balancing all VMs belonging to one user across all CNs.
 And `random` assigns randomly across CNs.

+A note of warning about ALLOC_FILTER_MIN_DISK: if this is set to true, but ALLOC_FILTER_MIN_RESOURCES is set to false, then disk checks will be ignored.
+Both must be true for disk checks to proceed.

 ### Example